AliBeikmohammadi/DistributedSGDM/README.md

 # Citation
-* Submitted to the IEEE Transactions on Neural Networks and Learning Systems.
+* Submitted to the IEEE Transactions on Signal Processing.

 Please cite the accompanied paper, if you find this useful:
 ```